adamritter/fasttag/README.md

 Some missing features:
 - Large table benchmarks with headers
 - svg namespace
-- call str automatically for children and attr values
 - attrs should get attributes
 - children should extract children from text